Redgate SQL Provision, SQL Clone, Data Masker Part2

 • WebsiteURL

 There are 9,737,247 users in this dataset and that posed a problem with trying to provide each user a unique name.
-I didn’t really have to do this, but I figured I’d keep it reasonably accurate.
+I didn’t really have to do this, but I figured I would keep it reasonably accurate.
 The predefined datasets weren’t really viable since none of them were going to provide enough unique values.
 There is less than a quarter of a million words in the English dictionary #gofigure, there is nowhere near enough person names, so I had to configure UserName differently.

 So the first masking step covered AboutMe, Location, WebsiteURL with some basic substitution.
 I set the AboutMe column to produce some random words up to a max of 50 characters;